Build your own home. That is the best advice ever.

 Enjoy building your own home.

 Stop being a tenant.
-Become a landlord.
+Become a landlord in Lagos.
 It's a wonderful feeling.